Best of Hannity: Donald Trump Jr. - December 25th, Hour 3

 This is about we had an attempt to assassinate a president.

-We really need to understand what a serious matter this is and this was a milliseconds or millimeter difference between this being an attempt and this being an assassination.
+And this was a milliseconds per millimeter difference between this being an attempt and this being an assassination.

-Do you believe the divine intervention so I am a person of faith?
+So I am a person of faith.

 I can't explain one.

-I hope that it was a corrugated roof and maybe he slipped off on one of the edges of the corrigated roof or he was rushed but this the whole thing I think just needs to have a better explanation so the American people and everyone can feel comfortable.
+I hope that it was a corrugated roof and maybe he slipped off on one of the edges of the corrugated roof or he was rushed.

-Uh I agree completely.
+I agree completely.

 Joe did say that he did meet with him.

-Should that roof have been secure period.
+Should that roof have been secure, period?

 So the buck stops with you?